f0rk/spindrift/README.md

 support for additional deployment modes is planned.

 What `spindrift` does:
 - packages your code and all necessary dependencies into a lambda-compatible zip file.

 - includes the appropriate shim so that your application doesn't need to know it's inside of lambda.
 - helps you integrate with an infrastructure tool for deployment:
-        - provides you with a `terraform` template to get you started
+    - provides you with a `terraform` template to get you started.
-        - planned support for a `cloudformation` template as well
+    - planned support for a `cloudformation` template as well.
-    - optionally uploads your code to S3
+- puts a zip package where you asked.

 What `spindrift` doesn't:
 - create any policies, S3 buckets, or other resources in AWS
 - actually deploy anything to lambda

 If you're looking for a more out-of-the-box there's-only-this-one-way-to-do-it approach, `zappa` will be your cup of tea.
 It's a fantastic library that can